top of page

 The two key points to take away - and use to solve the toughest problems - are

-2. We can change perception by changing the 'framing' - ie deliberately 're-framing'
+2. We can change perception by changing the focus or the 'framing'

 "What you see is NOT all there is" Daniel Kahneman